Xa-el/FootyFriends_Kickback/README.md

 # FootyFriends

-Developed by Lazzy, Kaleb, and Anton
+Developed by Xael, Kaleb, and Anton

 ## Developing